Promises and Secrets

 .
 This village was where many miracles had been performed to display the glory of God and His Son.
 However, the people in that town did not get the message, and Jesus condemned them in this verse for their lack of response.

 Back to the passage in Mark.
 Jesus took this blind man by the hand and led him out of the village!
 Why did He do that?
 For most, if not all of the other healings He did, Jesus just performed them wherever they were or He was.
 Why did He take this man out of the village?
 And, after the healing, he told him to go home, adding "Don't even go into the village."
 Why would Jesus say this?
 As far as we know, this man lived outside this village or the command from Jesus would not make sense.
-I offer the thought that if this man was hanging around with people in the village who had actually ignored the blessings of God (Matthew 11:21
+I offer the thought that if this man was hanging around with people in the village who had actually ignored the blessings, miracles, and commands of God (Matthew 11:21

 "Woe to you, Chorazin!
 Woe to you, Bethsaida!
 For if the miracles that were performed in you had been performed in Tyre and Sidon, they would have repented long ago in sackcloth and ashes."